joinmassive/akash-mass-deploy/README.md

 The Massive logos, trademarks, domain names, and other brand features used in this program cannot be reused without permission and no license is granted thereto.

+The included Akash Network name, logo, and service names are trademarks or trade dress of Overclock Labs, Inc.; any use thereof is subject to [their own license terms](https://akash.network/terms).